xckevinc/sitemapgenerator/README.md

   The gui should be updated with a multi threaded architecture for generating the sitemaps, displaying scan status in the GUI, and displaying the final output rather than the current hijacking of the event thread for the entire duration of the website scan.

+  The GUI could use refinement and polish to match the layout of the design.

+  The GUI could use the "Save Sitemap" button from the original design to preserve the output for later analysis.